cookiengineer/github-scrumboard/README.md

 the Settings of the Extension.

 The extension requires a so-called GitHub `Personal Access Token` in order to work.
-This is required, because there's no server or any API hosted by us - so authentication will only work via those tokens.
+This is required, because there's no Server and no App hosted anywhere - so authentication will only work via those tokens.

-Don't worry.
-The extension can only read your repository's issues and modify the issue labels.
-Nothing else is touched and you can't break repositories you don't have access to.
+- Go to the [Tokens](https://github.com/settings/tokens) Page

-On the [Tokens](https://github.com/settings/tokens) Page, create a new token called `github-scrumboard` and allow only `repo` access rights.
+- Create a new token called `github-scrumboard` with `repo` access rights.

-Now copy/paste the token to the `Options` Page and click `Save`.
+- Copy/paste the token to the `Options` Page and click `Save`.

 ## Offline Usage